Continuously learning and evolving

 10 to 11 hours per day is 10%, the job burnout caused by working this extra

 hour results in more than 10% ineffectiveness, and a single mistaken

 decision will lead to 100% ineffectiveness.

-After the first year in Spark, we decided we are completely different: No working at night, no working on weekends, everybody needs to choose a personally defined number of hours he feels comfortable with, a number that matches his perception about the work-life balance required in order to enjoy life!
+After the first year in Hola, we decided we are completely different: No working at night, no working on weekends, everybody needs to choose a personally defined number of hours he feels comfortable with, a number that matches his perception about the work-life balance required in order to enjoy life!

 We make HUGE efforts so that people do not have to work like in startup world.
 We therefore expect that in the very very rare occasions where working crazy hours is essential for solving an urgent customer problem, our employees take up the challenge and put the necessary amount of work.